pilsprog/pils-og-programmering-makefile/README.md

 _“Vær seriøs, men ikkje alvorlig” (Be earnest about this endeavor, but never stop being playful about it either.) ~Nils._

-_“Beer must be drunk, talk must be talked, and code must be coded!" ~Eivind Jahren_

 **tl;dr?** -> Gather as many it-interested people as you can, be nerdy, be social, create! :)

 Visionary goals